Kinosaki Onsen: Hyogo’s Seven Hot Springs Town Guide

 弁天堂 (80)-2

-Kinosaki’s traditional craft, mugiwara zaiku (straw craft), has a history of about 300 years.
-This craft involves using brightly dyed straw to create intricate designs.
-At the Kinosaki Straw Craft Museum, visitors can learn about the history and techniques of this traditional craft, and even try their hand at making their own pieces.
-Recognized as a Hyogo Prefecture traditional craft, straw craft items such as kiribako (paulownia wood boxes) and accessories are on display.
+“Mugiwara Zaiku” (straw craft) is a traditional Kinosaki craft with approximately 300 years of history, using vividly dyed straw to create intricate designs.
+At the Kinosaki Straw Craft Museum, visitors can learn about the history and techniques of this craft and even try their hand at making their own straw craft.
+This tradition, continuing since the Edo period, has been designated as a Hyogo Prefecture traditional craft, and a variety of works, from paulownia boxes to accessories, are on display.

 ■ Gokurakuji Temple